salonieshah/money-or-mitigation/README.md

 <br>

 ### Data Sources
-I would like to express my deep and sincere gratitude to Parsons MSDV faculty, specifically Daniel Sauter and Aaron Hill.
+I would like to express my deep and sincere gratitude to Parsons MSDV faculty, specifically Daniel Sauter and Aaron Hill.<br>
+I would like to acknowledge Dr. Leonardo Figueroa Helland for his exceptional support and research assistance. <br>
+This work would not have been possible without the constant support and encouragement from the rest of the 2020 MSDV cohort.<br>